sebastianandress/Slicer-SurfaceWrapSolidify_old/README.md

     * __Raycast Search Edge Length__: If one edge of a face is longer than this, it is used in this step.\
     _Image of step 3: length of red line between the two white points above the joint-cup representation_
     * __Raycast Output Edge Length__: Length of these edges after subdivision.
-The shorter this length, the more the raycasting will possibly hit spongious parts inside fracture gaps.\
+The shorter this length, the more the raycasting will possibly hit cancellous parts inside fracture gaps.\
     _Upper left: length of red lines between white points_
     * __Raycast Max.
 Hit Distance__: Maximal distance between two hits.
 This setting is to prevent accidental hits way of the other hits.\
     _Upper right: grey circles around hits_